You don’t earn 220,889 Facebook fans overnight.

 “We decided very early on that we weren’t going to raise any outside money at all,” says John.
 “I pay very close attention to what the self-funding growth rate of the company is.
 If I get customer acquisition costs right, then I’m making sure I’m doing the right thing from a cash perspective.”

-In this regard, Facebook advertising is his testing ground –– his home run derby.
+In this regard, social media advertising on Facebook is his testing ground –– his home run derby.
 He’s managed to get cost of customer acquisition down to $5 through the platform.

 It’s an impressive feat that has even the Facebook team taken aback.
 He and Shari are getting calls left and right to participate in case studies and beta programs.